armijnhemel/binaryanalysis-ng/doc/database.md

     host    all      all       127.0.0.1/32      password

-For access from other machines this should be changed here as well.
+To allow access from other machines this should be changed here as well.

-NOTE: PostgreSQL's "password" authentication is vulnerable to sniffing attacks, as it is sent in plain text.
-This will be changed soon.